Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 One guiding principle that can be extracted from these two cases is the necessity for strict compliance with the letter of all statutes, codes, regulations and rulings (i.e., proper legal form of every strategy implemented).
 Another principle is that structures, contracts, and transactions must have real economic substance to be considered valid.
 By this we mean that actual actions and transactions occur – even if, the judges have ruled, the sole and explicit goal is to reduce taxes paid – as a consequence of of the chosen form.
 This is as distinct from a paper shuffle that tries to reduce taxes by recasting an existing arrangement while effecting no changes in the transactions or procedures of the parties involved.

-The form vs. substance drum is one that WIL has been beating for a long time, which can be seen in previous Asset Protection Comments here, here, and here, as well as in our treatment on the importance of contracts in offshore planning here.
+The form vs. substance drum is one that WIL has been beating for a long time, which can be seen in previous Asset Protection Comments here, here, and here.

-We welcome you to contact us for information and implementation of sound (having both adequate form and substance) contractual relations with offshore entities that provide immediate privacy and asset protection advantages.
+We welcome you to contact us for information on and implementation of sound, that is having both adequate form and substance, asset protection strategies.

 Within the last several years, United States courts have begun to utilize a legal doctrine in cases involving assets transferred to offshore entities – specifically offshore trusts – that has left many trust settlors in quite a precarious position.
 The so-called “Doctrine of Disbelief” is something that anyone incorporating offshore trusts into his or her financial and business planning needs to be aware of and heed.